I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

-That’s a good thing in theory – it ensures consistent quality, accurate dosing, and rigorous safety testing.
+That’s a good thing in theory – it ensures consistent quality, accurate dosing, and rigorous safety and effectiveness.
 The problem is the timeline.
 The FDA approval process can take years, and the current 12-month enforcement window simply isn’t enough time for manufacturers to go through all the steps required for formal approval.

 Here’s what we know: